jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `withHandle`

-To hide the handle if you don't want it.
+Define if the handle on top of the modal is display or not.

 | Type     | Required | Default  |
 | -------- | -------- | -------- |